ConorLambert/Obsidian-Vault-Main/System Design/Low-Level Design/SOLID/1. Single Responsibility Principal/SRP Explained.md

 # SRP Violation
 [ChatGPT Source](https://chatgpt.com/c/66db62d5-18ac-8012-9d22-05f8a754dc07)
-##### Complexity:
+##### Large Class:
 The class has a large number of methods and/or properties, making it complex and difficult to understand.
+##### Large Methods:
+The class has large methods that handle multiple tasks, rather than being broken down into smaller, focused methods.
+##### High Coupling:
+The class is tightly coupled with many other classes, meaning that changes in one part of the system can have unintended effects on the class.
 ##### Frequent Changes:
 The class changes frequently for different reasons, indicating that it might be handling multiple aspects of the system.
-##### High Coupling:
-The class is tightly coupled with many other classes, meaning that changes in one part of the system can have unintended effects on the class.
-##### Large Methods:
-The class has large methods that handle multiple tasks, rather than being broken down into smaller, focused methods.
 ##### Difficult to Test:
 The class is hard to test in isolation because it deals with many different concerns.

 # Implementation
-#### Extract Classes
+#### Class Breakdown
 - Break down the large class into smaller classes, each handling a single responsibility.
+#### Method Breakdown:
+- Large methods should be broken down into smaller, more focused methods.
+- Ensure that each method in the class has a single, well-defined purpose.
+#### Delegate Responsibilities:
+- Delegate some of the responsibilities to other specialized classes or objects.
 #### Interfaces
 - Define interfaces for different responsibilities and implement these interfaces in separate classes.
 This can help in maintaining a clear separation of concerns.
-#### Delegate Responsibilities:
-- Delegate some of the responsibilities to other specialized classes or objects.
-#### Refactor Methods:
-- Ensure that each method in the class has a single, well-defined purpose.
-- Large methods should be broken down into smaller, more focused methods.